Ready for publication

 ‘The suitcase comes with me.’

 Hester shrugged.
 ‘Do you, at least, want help with it?
-It must be what—no less than eight kilos?
+It must be what—eight kilos?
 Based on the dimensions and packing density.’

 Blinking like mad I hid my eye roll, strangled the wet handle with my left hand, and did my best to stand straight.
 ‘No help needed, thanks.
 It’s light as a feather.’